Thinking about driving home after a night out on the town? Think again. In 2017, there were 52,189 DUI arrests on Philadelphia streets.

 A Closer Look at the Numbers

 Driving under the influence of alcohol is a top safety issue throughout the state.
-Although Pennsylvania saw a decline in alcohol-related crashes and fatalities in 2016, alcohol nonetheless accounted for 25% of all traffic fatalities in the state.
+Although Pennsylvania saw a decline in alcohol-related crashes and fatalities in 2018 from the previous year, alcohol-related fatalities increased.
+Alcohol also accounts for 28% of all traffic fatalities in the state.
+2018 also saw a troubling increase in underage alcohol-related driver fatalities.

 Drinking and driving not only affects the driver, but also those around them.
 10% of all alcohol-related fatalities were non-drinking drivers – responsible bystanders who happened to be in the way of an intoxicated, dangerous driver.